-ReFrame provides built-in functions that allow attaching arbitrary functions to run before and/or after a given stage of the execution pipeline.
+ReFrame provides a mechanism to allow attaching arbitrary functions to run before or after a given stage of the execution pipeline.
+This is achieved through the @run_before and @run_after test builtins.
 Once attached to a given stage, these functions are referred to as pipeline hooks.
 A hook may be attached to multiple pipeline stages and multiple hooks may also be attached to the same pipeline stage.
 Pipeline hooks attached to multiple stages will be executed on each pipeline stage the hook was attached to.
 Pipeline stages with multiple hooks attached will execute these hooks in the order in which they were attached to the given pipeline stage.
 A derived class will inherit all the pipeline hooks defined in its bases, except for those whose hook function is overridden by the derived class.
 A function that overrides a pipeline hook from any of the base classes will not be a pipeline hook unless the overriding function is explicitly reattached to any pipeline stage.
 In the event of a name clash arising from multiple inheritance, the inherited pipeline hook will be chosen following Python's MRO.